You did it!

 The second reason you don't exercise before expiration is because you will forfeit the insurance options provide.

-Even though you will start your option education learning about exercising options at the strike price, you will find that you rarely will exercise actual positions.
-Most option traders never want to take possession of the stock.
-They trade options to simply trade the contracts back and forth.
+Even though you will start your options education learning about exercising options at the strike price, you will find that you rarely will exercise actual positions.
+Most options traders never want to take possession of the stock.
+They trade options to trade the contracts back and forth.